shyammohanazad/Credit_EDA_Analysis/README.md

-This Repository contains Sample Projects in DataScience using python.
+This Repository contains Projects in DataScience using python.